-Plant autophagy & development
+Plant autophagy & plant development

-Autophagy sequesters cellular content into a newly build double membrane vesicle, called autophagosome, and delivered to a lytic compartment for degradation.
+Autophagy sequesters cellular content into a newly build double membrane vesicles, called autophagosomes, and deliveres them to a lytic compartment for degradation.
 The products of degradation are then recycled by the cell (1).
 It is an extremely interesting example of a mechanism conserved among almost all eukaryotes (2, 3) and shaped to fit different life strategies.

 Autophagy (from the Greek αὐτόφαγος, autóphagos - self-eating)

 Why plant development?

 Plants are sessile organisms, they cannot move away from bad weather or walk towards nutrients.
 Instead plants evolved an unprecedented skill to adapt.
 I am interested in uncovering how the catabolic power of plant autophagy is weaved into the plant phenotypic plasticity and how could we fine-tune it to make our crops better.